pepperpepperpepper/grunt-sphinx/README.md

 ```js
 'sphinx-searchd'
 ```
 Each needs configuration from within the Gruntfile.
+You must specify the path to your sphinx.conf file, as well as the path to the pid file for sphinxd.
+It must match the pid file path specified in searchd block of your sphinx.conf.
 Here's my example setup.

 ### Setup